Tommaso Campanella: Biography

 To my great disgust I have heard that wrathful theologians of the Congregation aim to prohibit the Dialogues of Your Excellency, and [that] no one will be present who understands mathematics or recondite things.
 Be aware that while Your Excellency does state that it was appropriate to prohibit the theory of the earth's motion, you are not obliged to believe that the reasons of those who contradicted you are good.
-This is a theological rule, and is proved by the second Council of Nicaea which decreed that Angelorum imagines depingi debent, quam‘am vere corporei sunt (Images of angels must be depicted as they are in the flesh): while the decree is valid, the reasoning behind it is not, since all scholars today say angels are incorporeal.
+This is a theological rule, and is proved by the second Council of Nicaea which decreed that Angelorum imagines depingi debent, quam'am vere corporei sunt (Images of angels must be depicted as they are in the flesh): while the decree is valid, the reasoning behind it is not, since all scholars today say angels are incorporeal.
 There are many other fundamental reasons.
 I fear violence from people who do not understand this.
 Our Pope makes a lot of noise against this and speaks as the Pope, but you haven't heard about that, nor can think about it.
 In my opinion Your Excellency should write to the Grand Duke of Tuscany, that since they are putting Dominicans, Jesuits, Theatines, and secular priests who are against your books in this council, they should also admit Father Castelli and me.

 Campanella was finally released from prison in 1626, through Pope Urban VIII, who personally interceded on his behalf with Philip IV of Spain.
 Taken to Rome and held for a time by the Holy Office, Campanella was restored to full liberty in 1629 as Urban badly needed Campanella's magical skills to protect him from the dangers of two upcoming eclipses.
 The Pope's enemies thought they could take advantage of his credulity, and they confidently predicted that the eclipses in 1628 and 1630 surely heralded the Pope's demise.
 Campanella put into effect the natural magic practices described in his short treatise De siderali fato vitando (How To Avoid the Fate Dictated by the Stars).
-Campanella's magic worked and the Pope survived.
-In return the latter allowed the magician to set up a school in Rome to preach his ideas, while ignoring his blatant heresies.
+The Pope survived and, in return for Campanella's help, allowed the magician to set up a school in Rome to preach his ideas, while ignoring his blatant heresies.
 He lived for five years in Rome, where he was Urban's advisor in astrological matters.

 In 1634, a new conspiracy in Calabria, led by one of his followers, threatened fresh troubles.
 With the aid of Cardinal Barberini and the French Ambassador de Noailles, he fled to France, where he was received at the court of Louis XIII with marked favour.
 Protected by Cardinal Richelieu and granted a pension by the king, he spent the rest of his days in the convent of Saint-Honoré in Paris.
 His last work was a poem celebrating the birth of the future Louis XIV (Ecloga in portentosam Delphini nativitatem).